ED Management

 Related Reading on Global MedOps Command:

-- AI Workflow Integration in the Emergency Department: The Operational Playbook
+- AI Integration in the ED: An Ops Playbook for EM Physicians

-- AI Literacy in Emergency Medicine: What Every EM Physician Needs to Know
+- AI Literacy in Emergency Medicine: What You Need to Know

 Connect with Dr. Shermer: LinkedIn — Chester "Chet" Shermer, MD, FACEP